-First of all, I’m going to use some pink paste because wild roses are usually pale pink.
-However, Wild Roses have been specially bred for gardens so you can now get them in a variety of colors.
+First of all, I will use some pink paste because wild roses are usually pale pink.
+However, Wild Roses have been specially bred for gardens, so you can now get them in various colors.

 For these petals, I am going to use a heart-shaped cutter.
 Refer to Video at 08:20

 An important tip I can give you about working with gumpaste, especially if it’s a pale color.
 If you wear a sweater, fleece, or any garment that sheds its fibers, you will find that as you work, the fibers will float off and attach themselves to the gumpaste.